 - Meanwhile, professionals, such as researchers, more typically use its formal scientific name to refer to it.
 That, though, is the somewhat hard to pronounce technical name of the Macracantha arcuata.
 Whichever name one uses, it’s a remarkable species.

 - The visually impressive creation of evolution received its formal name at the hands of the renowned Danish zoologist, Johan Christian Fabricius.
 He made the first formal acknowledgement of the insect as a separate and distinct species, in the year 1793.

 - It stands out from the many other related creatures around the globe in an uncommon way.
 That’s in its uniqueness.
 That’s because, for the moment, this species constitutes the only known member of its genus.
 Further research may change that, however.

 - Currently, the Long-Horned Orb Weaver appears to be maintaining a population base that’s both sizeable and stable.
 This further seems to hold true throughout the entirety of its range.
 The IUCN, therefore, presently has no listing for it on its Red List.

 - This marvel of Nature nevertheless must be considered to be facing several threats to its continued existence.
-Habitat loss forms an ever-present danger, due to the expansion of man, of course.
-Its greatest threat, though, likely consists of ongoing climate change.
+Habitat loss forms an ever-present danger, due to man’s expansion, of course.
+Its greatest threat, though, likely consists of climate change.

 Long-Horned Orb Weaver Physical Description